Home · WeAD AI Health Clinics

 AI consultation policy

-Free consultation and report generation use large language models and, where configured, vision models for optional images (e.g. gastro educational context).
+The AI consultation room and report generator use large language models and vision models.
 These systems:

 • Can be wrong, incomplete, or overconfident — especially with rare conditions or subtle labs